konsumer/quickray/README.md

 cmake ..
 ```

-This will produce a few .so files you should include with your JS app.
+This will produce a few .so files, and `qjs` binary you should include with your JS app.